WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 **Description**

-Calculates the Spectral Decrease (SD) of a signal.
+Calculate the Spectral Decrease (SDec) from `psd`.
+Ignores NaNs.

 SD is the decrease of the slope of the spectrum with respect to frequency.

 ```python
 calc_sd(psd)